MuratDoganer/slackinstaller/README.md

 Handy if you are working remotely currently due to Covid, and need to deploy Slack to new users!

 Note: I haven't tested this with jamf, but works with Fleetsmith!
+It works especially well if the device has been newly set up!